Lake Manyara National Park

-The Park can be accessed by road or air
+You can access the park by road or air

 Road.
 The park is 115 km from Arusha city to main gate via Makuyuni-Ngorongoro road.

 Air.
-Can be accessed through scheduled flights to Manyara Airstrips
+You can also access the park through scheduled flights to Manyara Airstrips

 The Park has remarkable attractions most notably the tree climbing lions, Marang’ forest, hot spring, ground water forest, diversity of bird species and the rift valley.
 Plan your trip by visiting Lake Manyara National Park were you will get exceptional experience that quenches your travel thirst.